MarcusC811/03-Challange/README.md

 Enter how long you'd like the password to be

 ## Step 3:
-Select the criteria of the password in the window prompt
+Select the criteria of the password in the window prompt yes or no

 ## Step 4:
 Enjoy your password!